Watch the demo in our preview player.

-- Muted – Plays video without sound
+- Muted – Plays without sound

 - Always on top – By default the video will be rendered on top of other elements for smoother playback.

 - No – Video will respect the layers and other elements can be moved on top of the video.
-This requires a mid-level player as entire canvas has to be rendered for every frame of video.
+This requires a mid-level player as the entire canvas has to be rendered for every frame of video.

 - Yes (native) – This option will be the default for 4K videos.
-On Android devices it will launch Android’s native video player at the position of the video, non-android devices behave the same as with ‘yes’ option.
-Please refer to 4K limitations on Android section in the FAQ.
+On Android devices it will launch Android’s native video player at the position of the video, non-android devices behave the same as with the ‘yes’ option.
+Please refer to 4K limitations on the Android section in the FAQ.

-What video formats are supported?
+What formats are supported?

-We support following formats: 3g2, 3gp, 3gpp, avi, dv, flv, m2ts, m4v, mkv, mov, mp4, mpeg, mpg, mts, mxf, ogg, swf, vob, webm, wmv.
+We support the following formats: 3g2, 3gp, 3gpp, avi, dv, flv, m2ts, m4v, mkv, mov, mp4, mpeg, mpg, mts, mxf, ogg, swf, vob, webm, wmv.

 Please note that all formats are automatically converted to mp4.

-What is the best video format?
+What is the best format?

 Using Amazon FireTV 4k?

-- 4K video is played on top of all elements, including our app user interface elements, such as download progress bar (in case you’re playing the video in full screen).
-This also means that slides with 4K video can not use slide transition effects as the effects would occur behind the video element, thus not visible.
+- 4K is played on top of all elements, including our app user interface elements, such as the download progress bar (in case you’re playing the video in full screen).
+This also means that slides with 4K can not use slide transition effects as the effects would occur behind the video element, thus not visible.

-- If you request screenshot from the web portal, the video will not be shown on the screenshot as it’s running outside of our app context.
+- If you request a screenshot from the web portal, the video will not be shown on the screenshot as it’s running outside of our app context.

 - Despite some manufacturers claiming that their device runs 4K, we’ve witnessed the 4K support to be rather limited or lacking (this is most often true for the cheapest Android devices claiming 4K capability).
-If possible, we recommend going with Amazon FireTV 4k variant as Amazon’s devices are well tested and very capable for the price range.
+If possible, we recommend going with the Amazon FireTV 4k variant as Amazon’s devices are well tested and very capable for the price range.

-How to get video to lower bitrate?
+How to get a lower bitrate?